rpiszczatowski/redstone-oracles-monorepo/packages/oracle-node/docs/ADD_NEW_SOURCE.md

 - Don't make assumptions about data which comes from third party APIs or libraries **validate and parse responses**
 - Understand `BaseFetcher` class before writing own fetcher
 - Isolate errors between symbols.
 If u are fetching prices for multiple symbols and then parsing them in `extractPrices`, in most cases if one of the symbol is corrupted it should not affect other symbols.
-Usually simple `try/catch` block is enough
+Use `BaseFetcher::extractPricesSafely` if possible.

 ## Sources config [optional]